The Union Yard development will transform the heart of Aldershot town centre.

 - New public square linking the High Street and Union Street

-Across the whole development, there will also be 10 wheelchair-accessible apartments and 8 wheelchair accessible studios in the student accommodation.
+Across the whole development, there are 10 wheelchair-accessible apartments and 8 wheelchair accessible studios in the student accommodation.

 Eighty-two of the apartments are going to be marketed by a local estate agent for private rent from Rushmoor Homes and 18 will be affordable homes, initially made available to people over the age of 55.